omeaman2/Project_RTOS/README.md

 TODO
 ---
+ - [] What to do with autocorrelation in the report?
- - [] Find Kaydo.
+ - [/] Find Kaydo.
  - [] Make a clear plan of what everyone will say and show at the assignment.
  - [] Prepare results, code, graphs to show at the assignment.
- - [] Compare the 25%,50%,75%,x% noise cancellations wavs, determine which one keeps non-noise intact the best (i.e. no gaps in signal) while still reducing by at least 6dB.
+ - [✓] Compare the 25%,50%,75%,x% noise cancellations wavs, determine which one keeps non-noise intact the best (i.e. no gaps in signal) while still reducing by at least 6dB.
  - [] Clean main.c